RocketCommunicationsInc/astro-uxds/_content/components/sign-in.md

 * Often used alongside SSO

 3. Full page
-* Draws user attention to login process, without the need for a modal dialog to be placed over an essentially blank page
+* Draws user attention to the sign in process, without the need for a modal dialog to be placed over an essentially blank page
 * Ideal for initial entry points and when the user does not have access until after authentication